marcora/RepData_PeerAssessment2/PA2_template.md

 data = tbl_df(data)
 ```

-Then, we tidy the data by selecting, for each recorded severe weather event, only the variables needed for our analysis:
+Then, we tidy the data by selecting, for each recorded severe weather event, only the variables needed for this analysis:

 - EVTYPE = type of severe weather event
+- BGN_DATE = beginning date of severe weather event
 - FATALITIES = number of fatalities caused by the severe weather event
 - INJURIES = number of injuries caused by the severe weather event
 - PROPDMG = scientific notation coefficient of the property damage value caused by the severe weather event